Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Discussion

 Although our model reproduces behavior that is observed in real experimental systems, such as the scale of information transfer and non-monotonicity, it is not intended to be a detailed biological model.
 Relatedly, due to the complexities of gene regulatory networks, rather than modeling every molecular event conceptual progress has been made on understanding cell fate transitions by using ``gene free'' phenomenological models~\cite{Corson2012, Corson2017, Hajji2025}.
 Similarly, simple discrete models have proved powerful for exploring the concepts underlying cell fate patterning without explicitly modeling the complex underlying gene regulatory networks~\cite{Smart2023, faldor2025cax, Richardson2024}.
-Here, we were able to gain insight into optimal patterning and information flow, by studying a simplified phenomenological model.
+Here, we were able to gain insight into optimal patterning and information flow by studying a simplified phenomenological model.
 Supposing instead, that we wished to precisely calculate information theoretic quantities in a specific biological system.
-As we have seen, some simple information measures, such as the instantaneous mutual information shared between cells, can be computed directly from data.
-These quantities can be insightful, but are necessarily an underestimate of the true trajectory mutual information.
+As we have seen, some simple information measures, such as the instantaneous mutual information shared between cells, can be computed directly from data but they can be misleading.
+For instance, the instantaneous mutual information can decrease while the system patterns.
+While it is conceivable that alternative instantaneous information measures exist without these specific issues, any instantaneous quantity will necessarily be less insightful than the trajectory-based mutual information.
 Estimating full trajectory quantities directly from experimental data remains impractical with existing estimators due to the high dimensionality of trajectories, although this remains an active area of research~\cite{reinhardt2025}.
-Seemingly, the most promising approach is then to build a detailed model, fit this to data, and then compute the information transfer within this model~\cite{Razo2020, zoller2025}.
+Seemingly, the most promising approach is to build a detailed model, fit this to data, and then compute the information transfer within this model~\cite{Razo2020, zoller2025}.
 While such computations have not yet been attempted in a detailed model with multiple cells and feedback, advances in computing transfer entropy rates~\cite{das2024} might render such computations possible, albeit numerically expensive.
+With the ability to compute information transfer in multicellular systems, it will be possible to ask precise information theoretic questions, such as along which direction is information maximally transferred in, or how does information transfer depend on the cell contact topology?
+In this sense, an understanding of how information propagates in a self-organizing system requires a method to precisely compute information theoretic quantities.